Modular Blind Video Quality Assessment

-Several publicly available PGC databases databases~\cite{mackin2018studyreso,li2019avc,mackin2018studyfr,madhusudana2021subjective,rao2019avt,lee2021subjective} have been specifically developed to investigate the effects of spatial resolution and frame rate variations on video quality.
-However, there is a lack of research dedicated to no-reference (NR) methods for assessing videos with various spatial resolution and frame rate configurations. \citet{ou2010modeling} introduced an exponential function to represent video quality by considering the product of a temporal quality factor, such as frame rate, and a spatial quality factor, such as Peak Signal-to-Noise Ratio (PSNR). \citet{janowski2010qoe} proposed a generalized linear model that considers temporal information and spatial information as independent variables and Mean Opinion Score (MOS) as the dependent variable. \citet{ou2014q} proposed a perceptual quality model that incorporates a one-parameter function to capture the degradation of quality with respect to spatial resolution, temporal resolution, and quantization step size individually.
-FAVER~\cite{zheng2022no} stands out as the pioneering BVQA model exclusively designed for evaluating videos with diverse and high frame rates.
-It leverages natural scene statistics that encompass space-time wavelet-decomposed video signals and employs a support vector regressor to predict the quality of videos across different frame rates.
+Several publicly available PGC datasets~\cite{mackin2018studyreso,li2019avc,mackin2018studyfr,madhusudana2021subjective,rao2019avt,lee2021subjective} have been specifically constructed to investigate the effects of spatial resolution and frame rate variations on video quality.
+However, there is a lack of research dedicated to BVQA methods for various spatial resolution and frame rate configurations.
+Ou~\etal~\cite{ou2010modeling} designed an exponential function to compute video quality, taking into account the combined effect of a spatial quality factor (\eg, the peak signal-to-noise ratio (PSNR)) and a temporal quality factor (\eg, the frame rate).
+Janowski and Romaniak~\cite{janowski2010qoe} proposed a generalized linear function to model spatial and temporal information independently.
+Ou~\etal~\cite{ou2014q} developed Q-STAR, a model that measures the joint influence of the spatial resolution, temporal resolution, and quantization step size through the product of three one-parameter functions.
+FAVER~\cite{zheng2022no} was designed to evaluate videos with diverse and high frame rates.
+It extracts natural scene statistics from the spatiotemporal wavelet domain, and employs a support vector regressor to estimate video quality at varying frame rates.